pheara/pheara.github.io/content/post/distraction_tactics.md

 <img src="/media/distraction_tactics/fetish_orcs-3.png" class="figure">

 To beat as many opponents as possible you should be quick with matching the inspiring and distracting fetishes as well as making simple tactical decisions (distract now or inspire for later?).

+Philipp’s feedback was to include some kind of higher-level storyline to keep it interesting over longer periods of time.